 |UEENEEM040A||Conduct testing of hazardous areas installations – Dust Atmospheres.|

 |UEENEEM041A||Conduct testing of hazardous areas installations – Pressurisation.|

 |UEENEEM043A||Conduct detailed inspection of hazardous areas installations – Coal Mining.|

 |UEENEEM044A||Conduct detailed inspection of hazardous areas installations – Gas Atmospheres.|

 |UEENEEM045A||Conduct detailed inspection of hazardous areas installations – Dust Atmospheres.|

 |UEENEEM046A||Conduct detailed inspection of hazardous areas installations – Pressurisation.|

-Upon successful completion of this course, you will receive a Statement of Attainment and the skills listed below:
+Upon successful completion of this course, you will receive a Statement of Attainment listing the competencies above.

 → Take actions to limit risk of an explosion.

 → Install the equipment and wiring systems.